Who Is Going To Dictate What Muslim Women Shall Wear?

 We cannot accept to have in our country women who are prisoners behind netting, cut off from all social life, deprived of identity.
 The burka is not a sign of religion, it is a sign of subservience.
 It will not be welcome on the territory of the French republic.

 Which might be OK if it was for the benefit of the women.
 But it’s not.

-If he was aiming for the benefit of the women he would fight for possibility to choose whether one wants to wear veiling or not.
-But there's not such a thing in his speech.
+If he was aiming for the benefit of the women he would fight for women’s right to choose whether she wants to wear veiling or not.
+But there’s no such a thing in his speech.
 Mr. Sarkozy made himself clear: He wants veils banned.
-So, instead of one way of oppression he proposes another.
-Instead of "you must" he says "you must not".
+So, instead of one oppression he proposes another.
+Instead of “you must” he says “you must not”.